openvinotoolkit/openvino/docs/notebooks/121-convert-to-openvino-with-output.rst

 ==============================

 This notebook shows how to convert a model from original framework format to OpenVINO Intermediate Representation (IR).

-Contents:
+Table of content:

 -  `OpenVINO IR format <#openvino-ir-format>`__
 -  `IR preparation with Python conversion API and Model Optimizer